dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/implement-inertia-and-shadcn-form-on-laravel/en/2025-10-15-implement-inertia-and-shadcn-form-on-laravel-en.md

 After running this command, you should see a `form.tsx` file in the `resources/js/components/ui` directory.

 ## 2. Implement a Test Form
-Let’s create a test form using Inertia.js and shadcn/ui Form.
+Let's create a test form using Inertia.js and shadcn/ui Form.

 Create a file named `resources/js/Pages/TestForm.tsx` based on the [shadcn/ui documentation](https://ui.shadcn.com/docs/components/form).